zenhack/haskell-capnp/cmd/capnpc-haskell/README.md

   * Interfaces now contain a full list of their ancestors, not just immediate superclasses.
 This is useful when genrating instance declarations later on.
-* Next, we translate to the `New` IR (which should be renamed).
-This form encodes the Haskell structures to be generated, rather than a declarative representation of the schema.
-It contains things like:
+* Next, we translate to the `AbstractOp` IR.
+This form encodes the Haskell structures to be generated, rather than what is declared in the schema -- but the it is still abstract in the sense that it only specifies what constructs should be generated.
+Thus, Abstract and Operational.
+Examples:
   * Type declaration for this capnp type
   * An instance for 'Parse' for this type
   * etc